 We at West Chester wish to make accommodations for persons with disabilities.
 Please make your needs known by contacting the Office of Services for Students with Disabilities at extension 3217 as well as myself.
+Bring the resulting documentation to the instructor.
 Sufficient notice is needed in order to make the accommodations possible.
 The University and I desire to comply with the ADA of 1990.